Croissantaye/kicad-gootprint-generator/scripts/Packages/Package_BGA/README.rst

     adjacent balls form an equilateral triangle.
 When ``staggered`` and ``pitch`` are given, the pitch gives the side length of that triangle, and its height that is used for row (or column) spacing is calculated automatically.
 You can override this by manually giving both ``pitch_x`` and ``pitch_y``.

+    This option can also be used to create normal ball grids that omit every other ball in a checkerboard-like pattern by setting both ``pitch_x`` and ``pitch_y`` to the grid's pitch.

 ``first_ball``
     This option is used together with ``staggered`` to define staggered layouts.
 It expresses that every second pad